Writers rise and fall

 They rise in writing productivity.

 This post comes as a Write Monday post and goes out to my Monday Poets group and Redwood Writers, the most extensive branch of the California Writers Club.
 I have been thinking about what determines if a person rises in life or lets life’s hardships beat her down.
-Not having an answer to this question or observation I can only say that people I love to distraction seem to be risers.
+Not having an answer to this question, I can only respond, the people I love to distraction seem to be risers.
 All of the writers I have connected deeply with have a core of hope and love larger than themselves.
 They tap it whenever they write.
-They touch it whenever they give encouragement to other writers.
+They touch it whenever they encourage other writers.
 They expand it when they help other writers to get published.

 A Prose Poem Published in a Redwood Writers’ Anthology